 CTE_NAME;

-Common Table Expression In Postgres
+Common Table Expression in Postgres

 CTE Syntax in Postgres